user-synax/Kivo/docs.md

 **Rules**

 - The **last admin cannot be removed or demoted** (the group would have no owner).
-- Membership changes show as centered **system** chips (“Admin added X”, “Y left the group”) and update live for everyone.
+- Membership changes show as centered **system** chips ("Admin added X", "Y left the group") and update live for everyone.

 ---